Like many of you travelers out there, we’ve been searching for the perfect travel backpack for over 6 years.

 - Starts at 22L and can expand to 40L

 - Doesn’t have access to camera from exterior of the bag

 - Base pack is limited – works best with accessories

-This is the newest bag we added to our arsenal.
+The Nomatic Travel Pack is another bag that we’ve seen recommended so we had to check it out.
 Because we can’t easily access camera gear, we don’t use it for travel, but we do throw all our climbing gear in there to bring with us to our local crags.
 It gives us the right amount of organization with a large section for all our rope and gear.

 - Quick transition between backpack and duffel mode

 - A lot of different compartments and organization